 Alan is a prominent urban and housing studies scholar.
-He is the lead Chief Investigator on an Australian Research Council Discovery grant (2019-2021) titled 'A hidden crisis?
+He is the lead Chief Investigator on an Australian Research Council Linkage project titled, 'Waithood: The experience of being on the social housing waiting list' (2020-2022).
+He is also the lead Chief Investigator for an Australian Research Council Discovery study (2019-2021) titled 'A hidden crisis?
 The experience and impacts of precarious housing among international students in the private rental sector’'.
-He is also Chief Investigator on an Australian Research Council Linkage grant (2017-2019) titled 'Local government and housing in the 21st century'.
-In 2014-2016 he was lead Chief Investigator on an Australian Research Council Discovery grant titled 'Stuck here forever?
+He is Chief Investigator on an Australian Research Council Linkage grant (2017-2019) titled 'Local government and housing in the 21st century'.
+In 2014-2016 he was lead Chief Investigator on an Australian Research Council Discovery project titled 'Stuck here forever?
 The dynamics and social consequences of long-term private renting in Australia'.

 Alan has extensive teaching experience.
 He has held academic positions in the Department of Sociology at the University of the Witwatersrand (1989 to 1999) and the School of Social Science and Policy at the University of New South Wales (2001 to 2013) where he coordinated and taught a number of undergraduate and postgraduate courses.